-- a thermal or mechanical analysis on the basis of a previous electromagnetic analysis. - a (fully) coupled fluid structure acoustics analysis. - all optimizations, if different analysis types are used simultaneously (like static and eigenvalue analysis).
+- a thermal stress analysis may be performed on the basis of a previous thermal analysis. - a thermal or mechanical analysis on the basis of a previous electromagnetic analysis. - a (fully) coupled fluid structure acoustics analysis. - all optimizations, if different analysis types are used simultaneously (like static and eigenvalue analysis).